Bureau of Indian Affairs

 You are invited to sign up here to receive automated project updates by email.

-The irrigation diversion structures were constructed in 1916.
-The structures are showing their age and require large-scale rehabilitation to maintain reliable irrigation diversions and improve operator safety, flood control, and flow capacity into the future.
+Some project features were constructed more than 100 years ago and require large-scale rehabilitation to maintain reliable irrigation diversions and improve operator safety, flood control, and flow capacity into the future.

-The major participants of this project include the Bureau of Indian Affairs, the Wapato Irrigation Project, the Yakama Nation, and DOWL, the design engineer.
+The major participants of this project include the BIA, the Yakama Nation, Bureau of Reclamation, and BNSF Railway Company.
 Emails to the project team can be sent to wapatodiversion@dowl.com.

 The project will maintain conditions for traditional fish harvest below the Diversion.
 Making improvements for public fishing access is not part of this project.

-Yes.
-The project team is working in coordination with the BIA and Yakama Nation to identify potential cultural and historic resources and will seek to avoid, minimize, or mitigate project impacts to these resources.
+Yes, the project team is working in coordination with the BIA and Yakama Nation to identify and respectfully address cultural and historic resources.

 Yes.
-Because the project is federally funded, it is subject to the National Environmental Policy Act (NEPA).
-The BIA will prepare the necessary documents to comply with environmental requirements, including protecting threatened and endangered fish, minimizing impacts to wetlands, and protection of water quality in the Yakima River.
+The project is subject to the Yakama Nation Water Code, the Clean Water Act and National Environmental Policy Act (NEPA) of the United States, and potentially other permitting requirements.
+The BIA will prepare the necessary documents to comply with environmental requirements, including protecting threatened and endangered species and water quality in the Yakima River.

 A diversion, in the context of this project, is a type of irrigation facility that is used to divert a portion of the flow of a river from its natural course.
 Diversions do not impound significant water in a reservoir; rather, they are used to divert river water into an artificial water course or canal.
 For the Wapato Diversion, the diverted water is used for irrigation of the surrounding agricultural lands of the WIP.